-$^{2}$ This is a simplification introduced for tractability.
+2This is a simplification introduced for tractability.
 In practice, a VC observing another VC shirking may bring it to the notice of the lead VC in the syndicate who may exclude the shirking VC from future financing rounds.
-We abstract away from this in our formal model sin(s)ce we wish to keep the model simple by assuming that the VCs in(s)volved in a syndicate are symmetric to each other, so that there is no lead VC in our model.
+We abstract away from this in our formal model since we wish to keep the model simple by assuming that the VCs involved in a syndicate are symmetric to each other so that there is no lead VC in our model.

-&lt;sup>3 In the first case, the VC will always provide high effort in equilibrium, regardless of his effort cost.
-This is because there is no coordination (or free-rider) problem here and the VC is able to internalize the benefits of providing higher effort if his cost of providing the input outside his area of expertise is not too large.
-In the second (individual contracting with two VCs) case, both VCs will always provide low effort in equilibrium, regardless of their effort cost.
-In this case, the free rider problem among VCs is most severe, since each VC is unable to observe the other case in which a syndicate consisting of two VCs finances the project in at least one round.
-Comparing the three contracting alternatives available between entrepreneurs and VCs, we then show that contracting with two VCs individually is always a dominated strategy.
-Depending on project characteristics, it is either dominated by the strategy of contracting with a VC syndicate consisting of two VCs or by the strategy of obtaining financing from a single VC.
+3In the first case, the VC will always provide high effort in equilibrium, regardless of his effort cost.
+This is because there is no coordination (or free-rider) problem here and the VC is able to internalize the benefits of providing higher effort if his cost of providing the input outside his area of expertise is case in which a syndicate consisting of two VCs finances the project in at least one round.4 Comparing the three contracting alternatives available between entrepreneurs and VCs, we then show that contracting with two VCs individually is always a dominated strategy.
+Depending on the project characteristics, it is either dominated by the strategy of contracting with a VC syndicate consisting of two VCs or by the strategy of obtaining financing from a single VC.

 We then characterize the equilibrium choice of the number of VCs to finance the project and the contracting structure across the two financing rounds.
-The following tradeoff determines the equilibrium choice of the number of VCs financing the project.
-On the one hand, two VCs financing the project under a syndicate structure reduces the cost of providing high effort, since each VC provides the input lying within his own area of expertise.
+The following trade-off determines the equilibrium choice of the number of VCs financing the project.
+On the one hand, two VCs financing the project under a syndicate structure reduces the cost of providing high effort since each VC provides the input lying within his own area of expertise.
 Such a benefit is especially significant if the project turns out to be very complex at each stage of its life.
-On the other hand, two VCs financing the project incurs a free-rider problem, which, although mitigated by the syndicate structure, continues to exist, leading to VCs with a high marginal cost of effort
+On the other hand, two VCs financing the project incurs a free-rider problem, which, although mitigated by the syndicate structure, continues to exist, leading to VCs with a high marginal cost of effort providing only low effort in equilibrium.
+If the preceding advantage of a syndicate consisting of two VCs financing the project dominates the disadvantage of doing so, a syndicate will be chosen to finance the project in equilibrium; otherwise, a single VC will finance the project.
+We show that, depending on how project complexity evolves across financing rounds and the VCs' effort costs, the project may be funded by a single VC in both rounds, a syndicate consisting of two VCs in both rounds, or a VC syndicate in its first round and a single VC in the second round; or the project may start with a single-VC financing it in its first round and be financed by a VC syndicate in the second round.